“Britain is a world by itself…”

 Hall’s Croft was the home of Shakespeare’s daughter and her husband Dr Hall.
 I studied Tudor medicine at school so being in the home of Dr Hall and seeing all the medical instruments, letters, and learning how Shakespeare may, or may not, have learned his medical knowledge from his son-in-law was fascinating.

 The New Place was an exhibition and garden, not a house.
 I was disappointed about this, but the garden was far too beautiful to be sad about it for long!

 After this, we took a final wander around Stratford town centre.
 We visited the cheese shop, I had my first bubble tea, and we went to the patisserie for lunch.

 We rounded off the week with a tapas dinner at Connolly’s in nearby Tiddington and oh my god, it was the best tapas I’ve ever had.
 The halloumi chips and patatas bravas were particular favourites!
-For dessert I had warm apple cake and banana and butterscotch ice cream.
-By this point I was stuffed, exhausted, and very ready to come home.
+For dessert, I had a warm apple cake and banana and butterscotch ice cream.
+By this point, I was stuffed, exhausted, and very ready to come home.

 It had been cloudy all week over Stratford.
 The sky was incredibly uninspiring up until the last evening when we were treated to a rose sunset over the river.
 It was the perfect end to the perfect week away.

 This trip has certainly begun to change my mind about travel and I hope I get to see this wonderful town again soon.